fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

 ```

 This hook will tell the dotnet cli to restore packages via Paket's restore mechanism.
+This restore mechanism will download all packages and create a couple of temp files in the project's `obj` folder that are automatically imported in your project.
+Note: The `obj` folder should always be in your `.gitignore`.

 A nice benefit is that your project files are now much cleaner and don't contain all the package .dll references.

 ### Restoring packages